Control of a Uniformly Magnetized Plasma with External Electric Fields: Introduction

 In fusion applications, it is of particular interest to control the stability of plasma, which includes enhancing the solution's stability in the stable regime and suppressing instability in the unstable regime.
 There are many possible approaches to achieve the task, and one strategy is to impose an external electric field.
 This amounts to adding an extra electric field $H=-\nabla\Phi$ to~\eqref{eqn: magnet VP}.
 Upon obtaining the stability analysis for different modes, we then investigate the design principle for developing such external electric fields with the goal of controlling the stability of~\eqref{eqn: magnet VP}.

-In magnetic confinement fusion, modes with $k_3=0$ are routinely investigated in order to assess the relative importance of drift-waves, the Kelvin-Helmholtz (KH) instability, and sheath physics in driving turbulence and setting its saturation levels~\cite{Rogers-Ricci-LAPD-2010}.
-Experimentally~\cite{Horton-etal-PhysPlasma-2005-KH, Perez-etal-PhysPlasma-2006-LAPD}, plasma transport in the Large Plasma Device (LAPD) due to KH modes with $k_3=0$ is studied using an external biasing of the plasma relative to the chamber wall.
+To understand plasma dynamics, modes with $k_3=0$ are routinely investigated in order to assess the relative importance of drift-waves, the Kelvin-Helmholtz (KH) instability, and sheath physics in driving turbulence and setting its saturation levels~\cite{Rogers-Ricci-LAPD-2010}.
+Experimentally~\cite{Horton-etal-PhysPlasma-2005-KH, Perez-etal-PhysPlasma-2006-LAPD}, plasma transport in LAPD due to KH modes with $k_3=0$ is studied using an external biasing of the plasma relative to the chamber wall.
 Additionally, in the Mirabelle experiment~\cite{Brochard-etal-PhysPlasma-2005-KH}, strong KH mode activity is obtained for various source profiles.
 Theoretically, the approximation $k_3 \ll k_1,k_2$ is typically employed in magnetized plasma systems due to the fact that the strong guide field leads to a separation of scales, with turbulence in $x_1$ and $x_2$ occurring on the gyroradius scale and structures along $x_3$ being on the order of the macroscopic length $L$.
 These are the approximations used to model magnetized plasmas using either a fluid framework (e.g., MHD and drift-reduced Braginskii equations) or a kinetic one (e.g., drift-kinetic and gyrokinetic equations).
 Finally, besides KH and sheath modes, we mention the Gradient-driven Drift Coupling (GDC) instability, which, as an essentially $k_3 \simeq 0$ mode, is regarded as a candidate mechanism for turbulence in basic, space, and astrophysical plasmas~\cite{Pueschel-etal-PlasmaPhys-2017-LAPD}.

-From the mathematical side, the Landau damping result was conducted in~\cite{Bedrossian-Masmoudi-Mouhot-2016-Landau} where the authors developed the general recipe for studying the PDE spectrum for the VP system.
-When an external magnetic field is present, in~\cite{Bedrossian-Wang-2020-VP}, the authors derived the dispersion relation for the linearized VP system and investigated the Landau damping for Bernstein modes when $\mu_\parallel$ is a Gaussian.
-Extending from their work, we removed the Gaussian assumption on $\mu$ and achieved a more general dispersion relation.
+\revR{A cornerstone to understand plasma dynamics is to derive and analyze the dispersion relation.
+This is closely tied to the PDE theory on the study of the operators' spectrum.
+In the context of VP system, a celebrated work on Landau damping was rigorously proved in~\cite{Bedrossian-Masmoudi-Mouhot-2016-Landau}.
+The dispersion relation for the system with an external magnetic field was studied in~\cite{Bedrossian-Wang-2020-VP}, where the authors investigated the stability of the Bernstein modes for $\mu_\parallel$ being a Gaussian.} Extending from their work, we removed the Gaussian assumption on $\mu$ and achieved a more general dispersion relation.